 The long awaited move to reduce Green House Gas (GHG) emissions from shipping presents innovators with a challenging task.
 Current solutions include the use of energy efficiency measures and alternative fuels applied to old hulls.
 But these solutions are not enough to achieve UN target reductions due to their limited potential.
 Current reduction measures for NOx and SOx emissions are often achieved with solutions that increase GHG emissions.

 The CCC will be managed on a not for profit basis, with a view to demonstrating a formula for blue water ocean transports, the aim being to interest commercial ship builders.
 The concept may be scaled up from the at present medium yacht size, to cargo and cruise ships.
 The secret being the power to weight ratio, balanced against load carrying capacity.
-It's all about delivering the goods.

 The Challenge for the project team is to more than halve the circumnavigation record set in 2012 by PlanetSolar to demonstrate that practical long range zero carbon shipping is a future possibility.
 The previously recorded times are not considered a basis for commercial operations, despite being an amazing achievement.